PeppeL-G/bagawork/docs/src/routes/(default)/glossary/+page.md

 # Glossary
-On this page you will find the meaning of various technological words that are good to know for all developers who use BagaWork.
+On this page you will find the meaning of various tech words that are good to know for all developers who use BagaWork.

 ## BagaLand
-The name of the website [bagaland.com](https://bagaland.com), on which you can create an account and store your BagaWork apps online, and make them accessible to others, as well as installable on most smartphones.
+The name of the website [bagaland.com](https://bagaland.com), at which you can create an account and store your BagaWork apps online, and make them accessible to others, as well as installable on most smartphones.
 Apps here will also remember their states between runs, so if the user closes the app and then opens it again, it will resume running just as the user left it!

 ## BagaWork